Tabletop sports

 Tabletop sports are sports that are played on a tabletop, but usually excluding mind sports.
 Unlike other tabletop games, tabletop sports require physical dexterity, and (to differentiate from other dexterity games like Jenga) usually has some degree of physical athleticism.
-Included are games like table football, sports table football, button football, table tennis, headis, cue sports, air hockey, pinball and table hockey games.
+Included are games like table football, sports table football, button football, table tennis, headis, teqball, cue sports, air hockey, pinball, showdown and table hockey games.
 They are usually played indoors.